Sana1008/temp_repo/README frontend.md

 ---

 ##  Features
 ✨ Title Verification
+Ensure the title meets specified criteria and requirements.

 ✅ Title Validation
+Confirm that the title follows proper formatting and guidelines.

 🆕 New Trademark Addition
+Add new trademarks seamlessly to the database.

 🔄 Two Title Comparison
+Compare two titles side-by-side to spot differences or similarities.

 📊 View Database
+Access and review all stored titles and trademarks in the database.
 ---

 ##  Project Structure